 pCloud has great file-sharing features on its paid plans,

-pCloud only lets you share files by creating a link.
+pCloud lets you share files only by creating a link.
 However, you get mostly the same options as with sharing a folder, including adding layers of protection.

 dropbox file share